From Loudersound.

 EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

-MOODY BLUES A Question Of Balance (1970 UK purple & white label 10-track stereo LP, complete with fold out lyric poster, gatefold picture sleeve.
-The sleeve shows a little wear to opening edge, the labels show a few light spindle marks and thevinyl looks barely played THS3)
+MOODY BLUES A Question Of Balance (1970 UK purple & white label 10-track stereo LP, gatefold picture sleeve.
+The sleeve shows a little wear to opening edge, the labels show a few light spindle marks and thevinyl looks seldom played THS3)

 The 1978 original version with just Justin is emblazoned in my brain, and did not “need” any duet approach.
 Anna-Marie Wayne sounds very capable and better towards the latter half of the song.